pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/concepts/resources/options/_index.md

 ---
+title_tag: "Intro to Pulumi: Resource Options"
 title: "Resource Options"
 meta_desc: Resource options can be used to configure how all Pulumi resources are managed.
+Learn more about the types of resource options and how to use them here.
 menu:
   intro:
     identifier: options